 Creamy Vintage Vanilla Custard

-This Classic Vanilla Baked Custard is a timeless, comforting dessert.
-Silky-smooth and delicate, it sets perfectly using a gentle water bath, creating a creamy texture without curdling.
-A light dusting of nutmeg on top adds a warm, fragrant touch, complementing the sweet vanilla flavor beautifully.
+This Classic Vanilla Baked Custard is a wonderful example of simple, old-fashioned comfort dessert.
+Smooth and delicate, it uses a gentle water bath (bain-marie) to cook evenly and prevent curdling.
+A light dusting of nutmeg on top adds a warm, aromatic touch that complements the sweet, creamy vanilla base.

 Classic Vanilla Baked Custard